GAME THEORY

 TYPES OF GAMES

-Non-Zero-Sum Game : Win-win situations, like mutually beneficial trade agreements or collaborative research projects.
+Non-Zero-Sum Game : Usually used to describe win-win situations, like mutually beneficial trade agreements or collaborative research projects.
+But, it can also refer to any game that is not constant-sum, including lose-lose situations.

 Simultaneous Game: Players act at the same time, from Rock-Paper-Scissors to blind auctions.